-The Environmental & Neighborhood Services department is currently implementing an educational grant received from the Houston-Galveston Area Council.
-With this grant, the department sponsored several outreach programs earlier this summer promoting recycling and will have recycling awareness bus ads in circulation with Fort Bend ISD school buses for circulation this school year, and department staff are preparing for additional educational outreach presentations at local schools.
+The Environmental & Neighborhood Services department continues to implement the educational grant received from the Houston-Galveston Area Council.
+Recycling awareness bus ads are currently being installed on four Fort Bend ISD school buses for circulation this school year, and department staff are preparing for additional educational outreach presentations at local schools.
 Aside from promoting education and recycling awareness, department staff remain apprised of international regulations and changing recycling markets that are expected to have an impact locally.

 Recycled materials include curbside recycling, green waste, and household hazardous waste.

-(Recycled residential materials weight / Total residential waste collection ) X 100
+Formula: (Recycled residential materials weight / Total residential waste collection weight ) X 100

 The target is ≥40%.